top of page

 Because our families deserve transparency – and the truth.

-If proficiency increases from 50% to 60%, that’s a 10-point increase.
-That means 10 more students out of 100 are meeting standards.
-Calling that “large percentage growth” doesn’t change the reality, it just changes the perception.
+If proficiency increases from 20% to 40%, that’s a 20-point increase—meaning 20 more students out of 100 are meeting standards.

 FACT VS. FICTION